William F. Buckley Jr.: Later career

-In 1988, Buckley helped defeat liberal Republican Senator Lowell Weicker in Connecticut.
-Buckley organized a committee to campaign against Weicker and endorsed his Democratic opponent, Connecticut Attorney General Joseph Lieberman.

-In 1991, Buckley received the Presidential Medal of Freedom from President George H. W. Bush.
-Upon turning 65 in 1990, he retired from the day-to-day running of the National Review.
-He relinquished his controlling shares of National Review in June 2004 to a pre-selected board of trustees.
-The following month, he published the memoir Miles Gone By.
-Buckley continued to write his syndicated newspaper column, as well as opinion pieces for National Review magazine and National Review Online.
-He remained the ultimate source of authority at the magazine and also conducted lectures and gave interviews.
+Upon turning 65 in 1990, Buckley retired from the day-to-day running of the National Review.
+The next month, he published the memoir Miles Gone By.
+Buckley continued to write his syndicated newspaper column and opinion pieces for National Review and National Review Online.

+In 1991, Buckley received the Presidential Medal of Freedom.

 Views on modern-day conservatism

 Buckley criticized certain aspects of policy within the modern conservative movement.
 Of George W. Bush's presidency, he said, "If you had a European prime minister who experienced what we've experienced it would be expected that he would retire or resign."

 According to Jeffrey Hart, writing in The American Conservative, Buckley had a "tragic" view of the Iraq war: he "saw it as a disaster and thought that the conservative movement he had created had in effect committed intellectual suicide by failing to maintain critical distance from the Bush administration ....
 At the end of his life, Buckley believed the movement he made had destroyed itself by supporting the war in Iraq."
 Regarding the Iraq War troop surge of 2007, however, it was noted by the editors of National Review that: "Buckley initially opposed the surge, but after seeing its early success believed it deserved more time to work."

 In his December 3, 2007, column, shortly after his wife's death, which he attributed, at least in part, to her smoking, Buckley seemed to advocate banning tobacco use in America.
 Buckley wrote articles for Playboy, despite criticizing the magazine and its philosophy.
 About neoconservatives, he said in 2004: "I think those I know, which is most of them, are bright, informed and idealistic, but that they simply overrate the reach of U.S. power and influence."